Default crisis dodged — for now — with Dem-GOP debt accord

 ———

-AP Writer Alan Fram in Washington and AP Business Writer Damian J. Troise in New York contributed to this report.
+AP Writers Alan Fram and Alexandra Jaffe in Washington and AP Business Writer Damian J. Troise in New York contributed to this report.

 Copyright 2021 The Associated Press.
 All rights reserved.
 This material may not be published, broadcast, rewritten or redistributed without permission.